-How to find the best Spotify playlists when you don’t want to make your own
+Where to find new Spotify playlists when you don’t want to make your own

 Stop worrying about picking songs and learn to love the algorithms.